flaviut/flaviut.github.io/index.md

 If you have any comments or questions about anything, please [feel free to email me][Email].

-I also have [a GitHub account][Github], where most of the open-source things I've worked on are.
+I also have [a GitHub account][Github], where the majority of my open-source work can be found.

 [Github]: https://github.com/flaviut/
 [Email]: mailto:me@flaviutamas.com